Raymond Terrace

 Employment conditions in Raymond Terrace face significant challenges, ranking among the bottom 10% of areas assessed nationally

-The area may have limited local employment opportunities as indicated by Census data on working population versus resident population.
-In a 12-month period ending September 2025, labour force decreased by 2.6%, with employment down by 2.3%, causing unemployment to fall slightly.
-Conversely, Rest of NSW saw employment drop by 0.5% and unemployment rise by 0.4%.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts suggest total employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Raymond Terrace's employment mix indicates local employment should increase by approximately 6.1% over five years and 12.9% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Limited local employment opportunities are suggested by Census data comparisons of working population versus resident population.
+Between September 2024 and September 2025, labour force decreased by 2.6% and employment fell by 2.3%, reducing unemployment by 0.3 percentage points.
+In contrast, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's May-25 national employment forecasts project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Raymond Terrace's specific industry mix suggests local employment could increase by 6.1% over five years and 12.9% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment